 Conclusion

-As our interactive map illustrates, crocodiles maintain a firm foothold in southern Florida.
+As our list illustrates, crocodiles maintain a firm foothold in southern Florida.
 Understanding their key habitats and range is crucial for both preserving these unique reptiles and keeping human encounters to a minimum.

 Similar Posts